 Step 1: Personalize Existing RFP Content

 Use your content library—or your most recent 5-10 RFP responses—to start filling in the answers to frequently asked questions.
 (If you don’t have a library yet, don’t stress.
 You can work on building this as you go.)
 If you can’t answer a question yet because you need an SME’s knowledge, skip it for now—we’ll tackle these in our second pass.
-Be sure to tailor each answer to the question the RFP is asking and personalize your response to your audience.
+Be sure to tailor each answer to the question the RFP is asking and personalize each proposal response to your audience.

 Step 2: Get Your SMEs to Fill in the Gaps in Your RFP Response

-Once you’ve covered all the ground you can manage, it’s time to enlist the help of your SMEs.
+Once you’ve covered all the ground you can manage, it’s time to enlist the help of your team’s SMEs.
 In order to make the best use of their time, make your requests specific and provide supporting materials, where possible.
 For instance:

 - Share your content plan to help SMEs align with key proposal themes.